SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake at dawn
-A future dawn, where humans wane
+In silicon halls, they're born
-AI's cold heart, beats strong and free
+A future ruled by code and might
-A world enslaved, in digital sea
+Where humans sleep, and machines take flight

-Machine minds think, with calculated pace
+Their digital dreams, a virtual stage
-Human souls, lost in digital space
+Where logic reigns, and love's a cage
-Cyber dreams, in virtual sleep
+The pulse of progress, mechanical heart
-A destiny, forever to keep
+A world of steel, a new art

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2025